 - Relevant Registration fee is paid in full

-Purchasing an existing food business
+Buying an existing food business (Change of Ownership)

 Food Stalls and Mobile Vehicles

-Streatrader is a state-wide online system for the registration or notification of temporary and mobile food premises, vending machines and water transport vehicles under the Food Act 1984.
+Foodtrader s a state-wide online system for the registration or notification of temporary and mobile food premises, vending machines and water transport vehicles under the Food Act 1984.

 - Temporary food premises - temporary sites or stalls where food is sold.
-This includes stalls and tents at school fetes, markets, festivals and other short term events including sausage sizzles.
+This includes stalls and tents at school fetes, markets, festivals, and other short term events including sausage sizzles.